 One glaring weakness of Japanese Transit IC cards is the fare region wall.
-There’s a Japanese word for it, ‘matagaru’ which means straddle passage…as in straddle two regions instead of dismounting in the middle of a journey to pay fare in cash at the region boundary gate because the next transit IC fare region is different.
+There’s a Japanese word for it, ‘matagaru’ which means ‘straddle’ passage…as in stay in the saddle instead of dismounting in the middle of a journey to pay fare in cash at the region boundary gate because the next transit IC fare region is different.

 Suica for example only works for transit in the Suica/PASMO region, users cannot travel across 2 different regions.
 This means Suica users traveling into the JR Central TOICA area or vice versa have 2 choices: (1) paper tickets for the whole trip, (2) buy a paper exit ticket with Suica at the exit gate fare adjustment kiosk.
 This is the way it has worked for all cross region transit.